 The Board has adopted a policy providing that in an uncontested election of directors, any nominee who receives a greater number of votes "withheld" than votes "for" will tender a resignation to the Board promptly following the relevant shareholder meeting.
 The Corporate Governance and Nominating Committee will consider the offer of resignation and, except in special circumstances, will be expected to recommend that the Board accept the resignation.
-The Board will make its decision and announce it in a press release within 90 days following the meeting, including the reasons for rejecting the resignation, if applicable.
+The Board will make its decision and announce it in a news release, which will be filed with the TSX and NYSE, within 90 days following the meeting, including the reasons for rejecting the resignation, if applicable.
 A director who tenders a resignation pursuant to this policy will not participate in any meeting of the Board or the Corporate Governance and Nominating Committee at which the resignation is considered.